philou/planning-poker/DayBook.md

 * ~~how does add_reference work in migrations~~
 * ~~Convert from Time to DateTime in the ruby code~~
 * ~~start a vote when receiving it~~
+* fix the error on Travis
+    Could be something related to column precision Difficult to test locally
+    There is no need for a prcecise number ...
+I could change the assertion ?
 * refactor the contributors view to show the started vote is there is one
 * simply refresh the view when receiving a notification
 * clean up all the notification code